aiguy110/mj_pdf_reader/README.md

     - A page scroll handle.
 - [x] Changed the behavior of the page scroll handler (scroll bar).
   - Right now it won't pop up very annoyingly when you're just reading the file.
 It's hidden until you tap the screen, another tap will hide it.
-- [x] Changed the title format in the top bar to show the pages count first, and removed the '.pdf' form it
+- [x] Changed the title format in the top bar to show the pages count first, and removed the '.pdf' form it.
 - [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
-- [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt
+- [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt.
 - [x] Removed WhatsNew dependency (https://github.com/TonnyL/WhatsNew)
 - [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be added, but I don't want to spend time on it)
 - [x] Made the already unholy code further from cleanliness.
 (I went along with style, it really needs to be refactored)
+- [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.

 ## Authors and acknowledgment
 - MJ PDF Reader is made by @mudlej.